plabayo/rama/docs/book/src/sse.md

     server [label="Server"];
     client [label="Browser / HTTP client"];

+    client -> server [label="(1) HTTP GET call to /event-endpoint"];
-    server -> client [label="One-way stream of events over HTTP"];
+    server -> client [label="(2) One-way stream of events over HTTP"];
 }
 ```

 </div>

+First, the client initiates an HTTP `GET` request—either secure (`https`) or not—to the server.
+In response, the server replies (step 2) with a `200 OK` status if content is available,
+or potentially something else, such as `204 No Content`.

+For a successful response, the `Content-Type` must be set to `text/event-stream`.
-The server keeps an HTTP connection open and streams events using a simple wire format.
-Each event can contain a `data` field, and optionally an `id`, `event` name, or `retry` hint.
+The server then keeps the HTTP connection open and continuously streams events
+using a simple wire format.
+Each event may include a `data` field, and optionally an `id`, `event` name, or `retry` hint.

+When the connection is closed by the server, the client is responsible for retrying
+the request (returning to step 1) after waiting the number of milliseconds specified by
+the most recent `retry` hint—or falling back to a default such as 3000ms if no hint was provided.

+On reconnect, the client can include a `Last-Event-ID` header containing the ID of the last
+event it successfully received.
+This allows the server to resume the stream from where it left off.
+Alternatively, the server may respond with a `204 No Content`,
+signaling that the stream has no more events to offer and that the client should not continue attempting to reconnect.

 Example SSE frame: